 Cover letter mistake 1: Getting the Hiring Manager’s Name Wrong

-There is a ton of guidance out there that says you should find the name of the hiring manager for the position and address your cover letter to that person.
+There is a ton of guidance out there that says you should find the hiring manager’s name for the position and address your cover letter to that person.

-Instead of spending your time clicking through LinkedIn and making assumptions about the internal structure of the organization, just start your cover letter with “Dear Hiring Manager.”
+Instead of spending your time clicking through LinkedIn and making assumptions about the organization’s internal structure, start your cover letter with “Dear Hiring Manager.”

 Cover letter mistake 2: Writing a two-page cover letter